Changing chiropractors suggests you need good reasons to move but there's no room for sentiment.

 For five years I hadn't taken a proper holiday.
 Long weekends here and there were enjoyed, but never the proper allotment that all people need who are in jobs with relentless stress.
 On any given day there were five to ten patients with major problems who were looking to me for solutions.

-Added to that the financial demands of home and a growing family were mounting.
+Added to that the financial demands of a home with a growing family were mounting.
 Children's schooling was beginning to cost an arm and a leg and long hours at the chiropractic coalface was the only solution.

 I was fortunate on two fronts; one was a caring wife who could see